SharpAI/DeepCamera/README.md

 ## Todo
 - [x] Native raspberry pi camera support
-- [ ] Broken download link of resource
+- [ ] Macbook Pro iSight camera support
-- [ ] Application for labelling server is down, need restart
+- [ ] Labelling server and application is down, need BYOD document [API server repo](https://github.com/SharpAI/ApiServer)
 - [ ] Image upload is not working(was using Aliyun), need change to upload to server itself

 ## How DeepCamera works on Raspberry Pi with Native Camera
 ![architecture](screenshots/DeepCameraOnPi.png)
 ### [How to run DeepCamera on Raspberry Pi 4](docs/RUN_ON_PI_V2.md)
 ### [API server API document](https://github.com/SharpAI/ApiServer#app-server-api)

 ## It is even possible to integrate with your Surveilance Camera